-What I have learned is intermissions, halftimes, and television commercials are your friend.
+I have learned that intermissions, halftimes, and television commercials are your friends.
 Don’t fast forward through them but instead, use that 5-10-15 minutes to your advantage.
 Do a couple of jumping jacks or sit-ups.
-You can use that time to get off the couch, get your heart rate up or even go check the mail (people still do that, right?).
-Sounds lame, but it works.
+You can use that time to get off the couch, get your heart rate up or even check the mail (people still do that, right?).
+It sounds lame, but it works.

 Go to bed at the same time

 Don’t underestimate the importance of good sleep hygiene.
 Going to bed and getting up at the same time every day has a whole list of health benefits.
 Watching too much TV at night can make it harder for your brain to shut off and make it harder to go to sleep.